tareksamni/primes/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/3f293158d55acc67fbf2/maintainability)](https://codeclimate.com/github/tareksamni/primes/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/3f293158d55acc67fbf2/test_coverage)](https://codeclimate.com/github/tareksamni/primes/test_coverage)

-This is a ruby implementation of Coding Challenge which is listed below in `Coding Challenge` section.
+This is a ruby implementation of Coding Challenge which could be found [here][13].
 The code in this repo is mainly divided into small/simple classes and each class own its responsibilities, errors, constants, state and behaviour as follows:

 + [`PrimesGenerator`][1] is responsible for generating N primes.